qrkourier/qrkourier.github.io/content/articles/family/IrisJeanMemoir.md

 My forebears were, most certainly, brave.
 A large number of my ancestors came to the United States from England in the mid-1800s, crossing the Atlantic in small sailing ships.
 There were two prominent families: the Yandles and the Johnstons.
 They intermarried frequently—Johnstons marrying Yandles and Yandles marrying Johnstons—and settled in the Carolinas, mostly around Pineville and Fort Mill, or across the Catawba River near Mount Holly.

 My Great-Grandfather Yandle was a storekeeper near Pineville.
 During the Civil War, when the wives and children of Confederate soldiers had no money for food, he could not bear to turn them away.
 He would say, "Well, I SAID they needed to eat!" and give them food from his store.
 Eventually, his generosity caused his bankruptcy, and his younger brother, Edward Yandle, helped him settle his debts.
 I never knew him, but I heard stories of his wife, my Great-Grandmother Sally Elizabeth.
 She lived to celebrate her fiftieth wedding anniversary, wearing a hand-sewn black silk dress that I later inherited.

+There is a funny story about that anniversary.
+A large crowd had gathered, and because the table couldn't seat everyone at once, the adults ate first.
+The children, including my father who was about twelve, had to wait.
+Hungry and bored, my father and his cousins found a box of cigars that had been a gift to Grandfather.
+They snitched one, went behind the barn, and took turns puffing on it.
+It made them all deathly sick.
+When they were finally called to the feast, the servers were baffled because these usually ravenous boys simply picked at their food.
+My Dad never smoked again.

+There was also a sadness in the family that was rarely spoken of.
+My Dad was the youngest boy, but he wasn't the youngest child.
+He once mentioned a sister named Stella who died as a toddler.
+He said only that she was a "beautiful child."
+I never knew she existed until I found a chipped gravestone in a storage shed on the farm.
+It read "Stella Yandle."
+In those days, doctors often couldn't help, and families just had to bear the loss.

 ## My Parents